WildCodeSchool/bordeaux_0219_angular_fumainerie_app/README.md

 4 Run `ng build --prod` and commit the changes (but do not push) with the default value.

-5 Run `git reset --hard` to neutralise the dist folder modifications previously committed.
+5 Run `git reset --hard HEAD^` to neutralise the dist folder modifications previously committed.

 6 Run `caprover deploy --default` and input your caprover password when your IDE ask it.